idqdq/sdbgp/docs/lab1.md

 Peer          AS  Up/Down State       |#Received  Accepted 172.22.0.2 65100 01:57:43 Establ      |        0         0
 ```

-So the LAB1 is deployed successfully and ready to go
+Success!
+LAB1 is deployed successfully and ready to go

+---
+**Note**
+The IP addresses should be 172.22.0.2 and 172.22.0.3 for frr and gobgp respectively.
+assigned IP addresses depend on the order in which the container connects to the network2
+bgp configurations depend on these IP addresses
+to find out the IP addresses, use *docker inspect* command, and in case the addresses differ, edit the bgp configurations.

 ## Running the App